ocaml-sf/learn-ocaml-corpus/exercises/nondet_monad_cont/descr.md

 * A single observation function, `sols: 'a m -> 'a Seq.t`, which converts a computation to a sequence of results, thereby allowing the user to execute this computation and observe its results.
+  (More information on the module `Seq` is given further on.)
   The name `sols` stands for `solutions`.

 A monad can be thought of as a **mini-programming language** where computations are first-class citizens: we have a type of